awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_scps_create.md

 ## Editing tags attached to an SCP<a name="tag_policy_scp"></a>

-When signed in to your organization's master account, you can add or remove the tags attached to an SCP\.
+When signed in to your organization's management account, you can add or remove the tags attached to an SCP\.
 To do this, complete the following steps\.

 **Minimum permissions**
 To edit the tags attached to an SCP in your AWS organization, you must have the following permissions: